BardicDefense/purple-hack/README.md

 1d6 Hit Die (6hp+Con mod at 1st Level).
 Can cast one spell per round.
-Can use any weapon or armour, so long as they meet its strength minimum, if any, but they can't normally cast spells in armour.
+Can use any weapon or armour, so long as they meet its strength minimum, if any, but they can’t normally cast spells in armour.
 Receive attack bonus of +1 every two Levels, starting at Level 2.
 All spells are divided into eight schools (see [Magic & Spells](#magic--spells)).
 By default, mages have access to four schools (one chosen, and three rolled randomly).
 After rolling, a mage can trade away